GarrettStanford21/classrepo/README.md

 # classrepo
-for class coding

 The blazers will win the NBA championship in 2032

-Maybe 2042
+Maybe

-Bucks will never win again.
-Thanks, Kareem
+Bucks will always win

 chris berg ruuuuulllllzzzzzz

+attempt was made to merge conflict